-Other government income has increase from 3.5 to 28.71 over the period accompanied by a dramatic increase in the share of total household income from 0.011 to 0.065 most likely attributed to the introduction of CSG.
+Other government income has increased from R3.50 per capita per month to R28.71 over the period accompanied by a dramatic increase in the share of total household income from 0.011 to 0.065 most likely attributed to the introduction of CSG.
 The role out of the CSG is apparent from the share of households with income from other government sources increasing from 0.056 in 1993 to 0.552 in 2008.
-The pension and other government transfer components are the only components reporting negative correlation coefficient across both periods indicative of the progressive nature of the government social assistance.
-The other income component comprises 0.345 of income in 1993 decreasing to 0.259 in 2008.
+The pension and other government transfer components are the only components reporting negative correlation coefficients across both periods indicative of the progressive nature of the government social assistance.
+The other income component comprises 34.5% of income in 1993 decreasing to 25.9% in 2008.
 A positive and large correlation coefficient of the other income component in both periods is obtained.

 Changing household sizes are important to changing per capita incomes.
 Also, government transfers are granted to particular individuals in households such as the elderly or primary care giver of a child.
 Thus changes to these demographic variables are a potentially important part of changing contributions from each income source to household income and household income inequality.
 Descriptive statistics for household composition in each period are provided in Table 2.
 Across the period household size decreased from 4.38 to 3.57 with a corresponding change in number of adults a household from 2.7 to 2.1.
-However the number employed adults in a household have decreased with the average share of employed adults of adults decreasing 0.37 to 0.25.
+However, the number of employed adults in a household have decreased with the average share of employed adults decreasing from 0.37 to 0.25.